pkali/scorch_src/MANUAL_EN.md

 * [M] key - disable/enable background music.
 * [S] key - disable/enable effect sounds.
 * [START] - speed up some game animations.
+* [O] - end the current game and jump to the Game Over screen with a summary.
+The summary of the results does not take into account the current round of the game, but only the rounds completed earlier.
+This corresponds to pressing the [ESC] key with the difference that the summary and credits are displayed.
+* [START] + [OPTION] - immediately force the end of the game (Game Over), just like [O] but without confirmation.
 * [ESC] - during the entire game at any time (unless the computer is playing, then sometimes you have to wait a while) you can press the [ESC] key, which allows you to abort the game and return to the beginning (of course, there is protection against accidental pressing).
-* [O] - end the current game and jump to the Game Over screen with a summary.

 ## 5. Game mechanics